mitranim/xhttp/readme-node.md

 **This readme is for the Node library only.** For the browser version, see [readme.md](readme.md).

-Not isomorphic, has different APIs for Node and browser.
+Not isomorphic: has different APIs for Node and browsers.

 ## Overview: Node Library